maluyckx/Network_Attacks/README.md

 ```

 ### Protection

+To launch the protection, use the following command in mininet : `source protection/reflected_ddos/commands_reflected_ddos.py`.

 Initially, we attempted to implement `rate limiting` and `packet dropping` rules only on `r2`.
 But after a while, we thought that it was a better idea to solve this issue, by implementing some `load balancing`.
 We applied a rate limiter to the `r2`, while implementing packet dropping on the `DMZ-servers`.